 Bicycles and scooters must be walked on and off the school grounds.
 They must be parked in the bike rack area and should be securely locked.
-The school is not responsible for stolen bikes or scooters.
-Students are required to wear a secured helmet, as this is California law.
+The school is not responsible for stolen bikes.
+Students will not be allowed to ride bikes and scooters without a helmet.